Cullinane-Software/UPS-Compliance-Workdocs/README.md

-**UPS Safety and Compliance Manager Responsibilities in Compliance with OSHA Standards**
+# UPS Safety and Compliance Manager Responsibilities in Compliance with OSHA Standards

-1. Compliance Training (OSHA 1910.1200 – Hazard Communication)
+**1. Compliance Training (OSHA 1910.1200 – Hazard Communication)**

 • UPS-Specific Duty: Conduct or prepare orientation sessions and annual refresher training for drivers, insiders, and new hires.
 This includes general hazmat awareness training and instruction on workplace hazards and proper equipment usage.